Grab your partner or a group of friends. Grab your adventure pup. And get ready for a luxurious weekend. We’re going glamping!

 Glamping means glamorous camping.
 It’s where your tents are a bit more luxe than a two-person backpacking tent, and the locations are a bit more accessible.
 Imagine waking up in a real bed (yes, a real bed!), next to your favorite national park (Olympic National Park anyone?), on an organic farm, and trading in your cowboy coffee for an actual slow-brewed cup.
 But still in your favorite speckled blue camp mug, of course.

 And where better to set up for a weekend in a canvas safari tent, comfy yurt, or elevated tiny home than The Great Northwest.
-With the Evergeen State in mind, we've put together the following list of Washington glamping spots to give you access to some of the best trails, views, climbing spots, and national parks in the PNW.
+With the Evergreen State in mind, we've put together the following list of Washington glamping spots to give you access to some of the best hiking trails, views, climbing spots, national parks, and outdoor adventure in the PNW.

 So, now that you know what glamping is and you have a few ideas on what to do when you go, what can you expect from this glamping list?
-Well, we aren’t counting cabins as glamping (but, if we were, this tiny house in the woods would have definitely made the cut).
-Instead, you can expect plenty of safari-style canvas tents, yurts for soaking in the quiet life, and even a geodome or two.
+Well, we aren’t counting cabins as glamping.
+Instead, you can expect plenty of safari-style canvas tents, yurts for soaking in the quiet life, and even a geodesic dome or two.

-Whether you’re into hiking, backpacking, mountain biking, or just chilling around a campfire with a camp cup of something tasty. no matter what that looks like, or just setting off in search of your own trail magic, these Washington state glamping spots are your excuse to do that—and so much more.
+Whether you’re into hiking, kayaking, mountain biking, or just chilling around a fire pit or setting off in search of your own trail magic, these best glamping getaways from Olympia to Mount Rainier and everywhere else in Washington State, are your excuse to do that—and so much more.

 Vibe: Farmer in the Dell